 On the day of my minitrekking, the bus picked me up from my accommodation in El Calafate at 8 am.
 This was a minibus that took me to a larger coach with 50 other people doing the same tour.

-It’s a 90-minute drive to the Perito Moreno Glacier from El Calafate.
-On the way, our guide told us how the day would work and shared some facts about the glacier.
+From El Calafate, it’s a 90-minute drive to the Perito Moreno Glacier.
+On the way, our guide explained the day’s itinerary and shared some facts about the glacier.
 After an hour, we reached the entrance to the National Park, where we paid the entry fee.

 Tip: Try to pay in cash at the entrance to the National Park.
 It’s much easier than using a credit card.